 2. Exercise Fights Seasonal Affective Disorder

 We all have days where we lack ambition, are tired or sad.
 It is good to acknowledge these emotions.
-However, SAD -Seasonal Affective Disorder occurs when you feel depressed, lose interest in things that usually excite you, and you have trouble sleeping, for an extended period of time.
+However, SAD -Seasonal Affective Disorder occurs when you feel depressed, lose interest in things that usually excite you, have trouble sleeping, for an extended period of time.
 When you feel this way, it can be difficult to initiate exercise.
 When you exercise, you release happy hormones, endorphins, which lift your mood, make you feel happier, and also help to diminish the perception of pain.
 This means that whether you have chronic pain, depression or you are just sick and tired of the winter weather, exercise can lift your spirits.